fengjixuchui/HyperVisor-Injector/README.md

 - offset dumper
 - inject without any detections
 - have a full private source code ( fully undetected + Secure source code )
+- can hold hundred of users at one time
+- custome builds
+- panel api + loader for the hypervisor ( if you are wanting to have a secure loader for p2c and secure method of loading )

 ## Questions ?